Webisode: Web-based comedy series

 Some of the most notable webisodes are original comedies generated for an audience online viewers.
 Original comedies have become the preferred genre for webisodes because they deliver a low budget format for experimentation and prompt results.
 These original web comedies are a means to monetize the audience.

 The model for the popular website Funny or Die, is based entirely on distributing a variety of original comedy web series.
 Comedians Will Ferrell and Adam McKay started this initiative with their series of webisodes about a vulgar two-year-old landlord.
 The series was streamed over 50 million times on Funny or Die and led the site to earning over $50 million annually.
-Funny or Die received serious attention from major television outlets, resulting in a partnership with HBO and the program Funny or Die Presents, which aired its first episode on HBO in February 2010 and featured recycled footage that had already run on the website.
+Funny or Die received serious attention from major television outlets, resulting in a partnership with HBO and the program Funny or Die Presents, which aired on HBO from 2010-2011 and featured recycled footage that had already run on the website.